 For the better part of history, astronomers have known that the Sun is the center of the universe, with the Earth, stars and planets all making their revolutions around it.
 In terms of the small part we play in this vast universe, it serves as our center, as our core.

-Similarly, the core could be considered the center of the human body.
+Similarly, our personal core could be considered the center of the human body.
 By most definitions, the core refers to the torso, (minus the legs and arms) including the belly, the hips, shoulders, neck, mid and lower back.

 An important trait for you to master as a fighter is to be sure to keep your core constantly at center.
 You should be shifting your weight forward as you punch, side to side as you alternate punches, and in perpetual motion as you act and react, but your weight should always return to the center.

 For one, when you punch, you should never extend your head past your front foot.
 It should never go beyond the point of what can be foundationally supported or outside of your Fighting Range.
 When it does, your stability is compromised and you take yourself out of the proper position to act or react.
 When you punch and leave all of your weight on your front foot, you're out of balance with your universe.

 You see fighters do it all of the time.
 They jab with all of their weight over their front leg or reach in towards their opponent, without having their feet beneath them.
 This takes away most of the power a fighter possesses in his right hand (left cross if you are a southpaw) and, even though it gets a fighter's left jab closer to his opponent, it makes his jab less effective, from a power perspective, than it should be.

 It's not only important to keep your weight centered from an offensive standpoint, but from a defensive one too.
 If the majority of your weight is placed on your front foot, how do you slip a right hand?
 Try it.
 It simply doesn't work.